Virginia Applied Behavior Analysis Consortium

 When to Begin

-Students interested in the program will be in a cohort which is limited to 30 students.
-The students will complete the courses as a group.
+Students interested in the program will need to apply to be in a cohort which is limited to 30 students.
+Students complete the courses as a group.
 New cohorts are scheduled to begin during the Summer semester.
 Courses would be taken across four total semesters (Summer, Fall, Spring, Summer).
-Each course is 9 weeks and will occur on Monday evenings from 4:30pm to 9pm.
+Each course is 12 weeks and takes place on Monday evenings from 4:30pm to 9pm.

 The courses are scheduled to be offered in the following pattern: